yuri12344/ChronoSyncDaylightTuner/README.md

 # Automatic Brightness Adjustment Script

 ## Overview
 This project contains a simple bash script that automatically adjusts the brightness of your monitor based on the time of day.
-It's designed to run on a Linux system with `ddcutil` installed, making it perfect for environments like Ubuntu.
+It's designed to run on a Linux system with `ddcutil` installed, making it perfect for environments like Ubuntu, in the case you can`t controll the brightness of your monitor

 ## Prerequisites
 - Linux operating system (Tested on Ubuntu)